Lilla Cabot Perry: Giverny

 In 1889, Perry first encountered Claude Monet's work in Georges Petit's gallery.
 Inspired by his work, the Perrys spent the next summer in Giverny, where Monet lived, in order to further expose Lilla to the Impressionist's style.
-Between 1889 and 1909 Perry spent nine summers in Giverny.
-It was here that she fully found herself as an artist.
-During her time in Giverny, she formed a close friendship with Claude Monet whose impressionistic handling of color and light greatly inspired her work.
-In addition, she also worked with a cadre of American artists who had found their way to Giverny including Theodore Robinson, John Leslie Breck, and Theodore Earl Butler.
+Between 1889 and 1909, Perry spent nine summers in Giverny.
+It was there that she fully found herself as an artist.
+During her time in Giverny, she formed a close friendship with Claude Monet, whose impressionistic handling of color and light greatly inspired her work.
+In addition, she also worked with a cadre of American artists who had found their way to Giverny, including Theodore Robinson, John Leslie Breck, and Theodore Earl Butler.